 - At the time of the Jerusalem Council in 51 AD, Pentecost is 22 years in the past.

-- It was the apostle Paul that called Peter a hypocrite right to his face for falling back to the law or legalism.
-(Galatians 2:11-16)
+- It was the apostle Paul that called Peter a hypocrite right to his face for falling back under the law or legalism (Galatians 2:11-16).

 Christendom Minimizes the Apostle Paul